f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

 for all the apps of the F-Droid main repository in the `metadata` folder.
 The [fdroidserver](https://gitlab.com/fdroid/fdroidserver) is used to process these metadata and run the build.
-The file name of the metadata, i.e. `org.fdroid.fdroid`, corresponds to the application id of the app.
+The file name of the metadata, i.e. `org.fdroid.fdroid`, corresponds to the Application ID of the app.

 The first part of the metadata is totally descriptive, including `AntiFeatures`, `Categories`, `AuthorName`, `AuthorEmail`, `AuthorWebSite`, `License`, `WebSite`,